[Article] Introduction to Security Assertion Markup Language 2.0

 Example 2) Authorization with SAML

-- Administration officer at work.example.com wants to order a set of desktop machines from its official dealer at computers.example.com
+- An administration officer at work.example.com wants to order a set of desktop machines from its official dealer at computers.example.com

-- computers.example.com needs to verify whether the said officer is authorized to perform this operation, and assert the maxium spending limit
+- computers.example.com needs to verify whether the said officer is authorized to perform this operation, and asserts the maximum spending limit

 - computers.example.com sends a SAML assertion request to work.example.com to verify the above information

-- work.example.com responds with a SAML assertion specifying the officer is authorized or not, and if so, his spending limit
+- work.example.com responds with a SAML assertion specifying whether the user authorization is successful or not, and if so, his/her spending limit

 SAML Use cases